Playlist: A Happy Hanukkah

 Profile of Flory Jagoda, an 83-year-old Sephardic folk singer from Sarajevo.

 Flory Jagoda grew up in a family of singers.
 Her childhood, in a mountain village outside of Sarajevo, was filled with songs, sung in Ladino - the language passed down by Jews expelled from Spain during the Inquisition - that told of the loves, lives and rituals of her community.
 With the horror of World War II, all that changed.
 She and her parents were the only survivors of the 42-member Altaras family.
 Since then, Jagoda, winner of a 2002 NEA National Heritage fellowship, has dedicated her professional life to composing, performing and teaching songs that preserve her memories of that lost life.
 Her songs, sung in Ladino, echo the Spanish and Bosnian melodies and rhythms of her past.
 This piece combines Jagoda's stories - told unflinchingly, and with humor and warmth - with music from her 4 recorded CDs.
-"La Nona Kanta" could air anytime, but might be especially appropriate during Hanukkah (Dec.
-4-11 this year) as Jagoda is perhaps best known for what has now become something of a Hanukkah standard, her original composition, "Ocho Kandelikas."
+"La Nona Kanta" could air anytime, but might be especially appropriate during Hanukkah, as Jagoda is perhaps best known for what has now become something of a Hanukkah standard, her original composition, "Ocho Kandelikas."
 This piece was recorded and produced in 2007.

 It's not Christmas.
 It's not Hanukkah.
 It's Schnartzenholler!
 When Emily Pearlman was a child her Jewish father and Christian mother created their own unique holiday celebration.